nikola-ignjatovic/nikola-ignjatovic/README.md

-## Software developer from Serbia and a 10x programmer.
+## Software developer from Serbia.

 ### About repositories:
 Some of the repositories are on Serbian.